Documentation

 mu-validate(Forms) Name of a JS validation function.
 Must return true/false.

 mu-patch-target(Patch fragments) CSS selector of the target node.
+Use & for relative targets.

 mu-patch-mode(Patch fragments) Injection mode for this fragment.